 Performance Measure

-• Number of individual private properties with green infrastructure improvements
+• Number of private properties and HOAs with green infrastructure improvements

 Experts or Leads